• Home

 All dive centres, NGO's, community groups, and resorts should have staff trained in Reef CPR (coral preservation and restoration)!

-We have a range of proprietary training modules specifically designed for community programs, dive centres, volunteers and tourists that want to reduce impacts to reefs and facilitate recovery.
-We call it Reef CPR (coral preservation and restoration).
+Reef CPRTM includes a range of proprietary training modules specifically designed for community programs, dive centres, volunteers and tourists that want to reduce impacts to reefs and facilitate recovery.

 Thousands and thousands of hours are spent by divers underwater that could be spent conducting Reef CPR!
 Many divers are begging to help save the broken corals they have to swim past and they are willing to pay to be involved.
 With reefs in such a critical condition around the world, it is crazy to not take advantage of this willing workforce.
 Therefore every dive centre and resort in a coral area should have key staff that are trained in Reef CPR.